 I can eat

 I can Bark

-Super() method returns a proxy object of the Base class, thus allowing us to use the base class’s methods in the derived class.
+The Super() method returns a proxy object of the Base class that allows using base class’s methods in the derived class.

 Since a Dog is an Animal, so we have inherited the

 As you can see, without any error we are able to call

 eat() method on the Dog’s object, which proves that we have successfully inherited the

 Let’s see one more example of inheritance.